VKHChan/Python-Projects/My_Bookstore/README.md

   5. Delete an existing record

 The graphical user interface is created using tkiner, and the database is created using sqlite3.

+To run the app:
+  python bookstore_frontend.py
+or run the executable.